 The Igor Zabel Award for Culture and Theory 2012

 Suzana Milevska, art historian, curator and theorist of visual art and culture from Skopje, Macedonia is the recipient of 2012 Igor Zabel Award for Culture and Theory.
 In addition to the award in the amount of EUR 40,000, three grants, each of EUR 12,000 are being given.
-The jury granted the Berlin-based Slavicist Sabine Hänsgen, the art historian Klara Kemp-Welch from London and the laureate, Suzana Milevska, gave the third grant to the European Roma Cultural Foundation based in Budapest.
+The jury granted the Berlin-based Slavicist Sabine Hänsgen and the art historian Klara Kemp-Welch from London; the laureate, Suzana Milevska, gave the third grant to the European Roma Cultural Foundation based in Budapest.

 Alenka Gregorič, curator and director of Mestna Galerija (Ljubljana)

 Yuri Leiderman, artist (Berlin and Moscow)